Mortgage Basics #Home Buying

 Slow Equity Growth

 When choosing a 30-year amortization, it’s important to understand that it will take longer to pay off your mortgage while you will pay more interest over time.
 The price of the home may not increase as fast as your remaining mortgage balance reduces during that same time.
 Although you’re building equity by paying down your mortgage, it may not align with increasing home prices.
-At any given time, home prices typically tend to increase and decrease in the opposite direction of the mortgage rate trend.
+At any given time, home prices typically tend to increase and decrease in the opposite direction of mortgage rate trends.

 Higher Interest-Carrying Costs